MichelleTanzil/Habitual/README.md

 ## Features
 CRUD - Habits
-Login & Registration - User
+Login & Registration
 Update User

 ### Progress
-Day 1 (10/21): Created wireframe using Balsamiq, initialized backend and database (MongoDB, Express, and Node)
+Day 1 (10/21): Created wireframe using Balsamiq, initialized backend and database (MongoDB, Express, and Node) Day 2 (10/22): Added Angular, and login & registration for the backend